 For a through-hole design, several electrolytic capacitors (Panasonic HFQ series or Nichicon PL series or Sanyo MV-GX or equivalent) may be needed.
 For surface mount designs, solid tantalum capacitors can be used, but caution must be exercised with regard to the capacitor surge current rating.
-These capacitors must be capable of handling the surge current at power-up.
+These capacitors must be capable of handling the surge-current at power-up.
 The TPS series available from AVX, and the 593D series from Sprague are both surge current tested.

-MOSFET Selection/Considerations
+MOSFET Considerations

-The HIP6020 requires 5 external transistors.
-Three N-channel MOSFETs are employed by the PWM converters.
-The GTL and memory linear controllers can each drive a MOSFET or a NPN bipolar as a pass transistor.
-All these transistors should be selected based upon $r{DS(ON)}$, current gain, saturation voltages, gate supply requirements, and thermal management considerations.
+The HIP6021A requires 5 external transistors.
+Two N-Channel MOSFETs are used in the synchronous-rectified buck topology of PWM1 converter.
+It is recommended that the AGP linear regulator pass element be a N-Channel MOSFET as well.
+The GTL and memory linear controllers can also each drive a MOSFET or a NPN bipolar as a pass transistor.
+All these transistors should be selected based upon $r{\mbox{DS}(\mbox{ON})}$, current gain, saturation voltages, gate supply requirements, and thermal management considerations.